Splode/cm-blog/_posts/2016-01-29-responsive-pure-css-menu.md

  }
 {% endhighlight %}

 Next we'll target our navigation links by nesting them within our `nav` element.
 In the same manner that we set our `nav .wrapper` to display as a flex container, we can set give the `ul` the `display: flex` and `justify-content: space-between` properties to control the spacing between our list items.
 Traditionally, we might achieve spacing between list items using right and left padding.
 The flexbox model allows the spacing between these items to be intelligently adjusted.

 We set our list items to `display: inline-block` so that they don't stack.
-We'll aslo add a bit of transitioning to our anchors for a bit of visual interest.
+We'll also add a bit of transitioning to our anchors for a bit of visual interest.

 {% highlight scss %}
 nav {